-Structural non-linearities arise from the following sources:
+(1) Structural non-linearities arise from the following sources:

-moderate-to-large displacements and/or strains (geometric non-linearity),
+a) moderate-to-large displacements and/or strains (geometric non-linearity),

-non-linear stress-strain relationships (yield and material non-linearity),
+b) non-linear stress-strain relationships (yield and material non-linearity),

-change of connectivity – contact status (topological/contact non-linearity).
+c) change of connectivity – contact status (topological/contact non-linearity).

-Linear analysis may be used if none of the above non-linearities is required for the FE model or if the non-linearity is covered by the design checks.
+(2) Linear analysis may be used if none of the above non-linearities is required for the FE model or if the non-linearity is covered by the design checks.
 Where any source of non-linearity is a necessary part of the evaluation, a non-linear analysis should be used.